PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 ## ***APPENDIX***

-**PEDSnet-specific is supported by OMOP-supported Vocabulary id=PCORNet, which contains all of the additional concept_id codes needed in PEDSnet for PCORnet CDM V1.0, 2.0 and 3.6**
+**PEDSnet-specific is supported by OMOP-supported Vocabulary id=PCORNet, which contains all of the additional concept_id codes needed in PEDSnet for the PCORnet CDM**

 ### A1.
 ABMS Specialty Category to OMOP V5 Specialty Mapping
 http://www.abms.org/member-boards/specialty-subspecialty-certificates/